SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 Each ability has an evocative name that sets up what it does in the game, followed by a line or two of flavor text that provides a sense of how the use of the ability might appear if described in an action scene in a story.

 The name and story text for abilities sometimes make reference to specific ways in which the ability is used—particularly combat abilities whose names imply specific types of weapons or tactics.
 However, that narrative flavor has no effect on how an ability can be used.
-For example, the fury’s *[[Impaling Strike]]* ability allows you to grab a target, setting up the idea of harpooning your monstrous foe with a sword, then wrenching them in close before pulling your weapon free.
+For example, the fury’s *[[Impaling Strike]]* ability allows you to [[Grab|grab]] a target, setting up the idea of harpooning your monstrous foe with a sword, then wrenching them in close before pulling your weapon free.
 But you can use that ability with an axe, a mace, a hammer, or any other weapon.

 ### RESOURCE COST